Sara Lance: Season 4

+Season 6

 Sara briefly returns in season six when she receives a call from her sister's doppelgänger, the recently reformed criminal from Earth-2 Laurel Lance / Black Siren, who informs her that Quentin had been seriously injured in the battle against Ricardo Diaz and is in the hospital.
 Sara arrives and meets her deceased sister's doppelgänger, who had developed a genuine father-daughter relationship with Quentin; they refer to each other as such.
 Sara thanks Earth-2 Laurel for calling her; Laurel thanks her for coming.
-Laurel tells her that the doctors are optimistic that Quentin will make it and asks Sara if it's weird seeing her.
+Laurel tells her that the doctors are optimistic that Quentin will make it and asks Sara if it is weird seeing her.
 Sara replies that it is, a little.
 Sara asks if she is like her Laurel, and Laurel replies that she hardly is at all, clearly disappointed with herself.
 The two witness Oliver being arrested for being the Green Arrow per the condition of his agreement with the FBI, in exchange for their help in the fight against Diaz and his allies.
 The doctor comes and informs everyone present that Quentin has died from lack of oxygen to his brain during surgery, leaving Sara, Laurel, Oliver, and the rest of Team Arrow devastated.
 Later, as Oliver (under the direction of the FBI) announces to the world on live TV that he is the Green Arrow, before being taken to prison, Sara and Laurel mourn together over Quentin's body.

+Season 7

 In season seven, Sara returns when Felicity summons her to convince Black Siren to stop her crime spree after her crimes and being framed for murder.
 After they and Dinah stop Shadow Thief.
-Sara helps Black Siren come to terms with Quention's death.
+Sara helps Black Siren come to terms with Quentin's death.

-In season eight, Sara witnesses Oliver's sacrifice to create Earth-Prime and attends his funeral.